Disaster Legal Help Victoria

 Where to get help

-Statutory authority of the state government that holds all Victorian residential tenancy bonds, including for long-term caravans and rooming houses.
+The Residential Tenancy Bond Authority (RTBA) is a statutory authority that holds all Victorian residential tenancy bonds, including for long-term caravans and rooming houses.
 Claims for bond refunds can be organised through the website.

 Tenancy Plus Support Program

-Tenancy Plus aims to prevent homelessness and supports renters, including community housing renters, to remain in housing.
+Tenancy Plus aims to prevent homelessness and supports renters, including community housing renters, to stay in housing.
+Visit the Tenancy Plus website for more information about the program.

 Tenants Victoria

-A specialist community legal centre that promotes and protects the rights of tenants in Victoria.
-Provides advice and information about tenancy laws.
+Tenants Victoria is a specialist community legal centre that promotes and protects the rights of tenants in Victoria.
+They provide advice and information about tenancy laws.